our motto:

 INPUT shall have the right to

-• screen the productions during the yearly conference and make it available in the video library to the registered conference delegates,
+screen the productions during the yearly conference and make it available in the video library to the registered conference delegates,

-• release stills and excerpts of up to 2 minutes from any submission for reporting on the conference or for use on the Internet or other media.
+screen the productions during Mini-INPUTs during one year after the main conference and release stills and excerpts of up to 2 minutes from any submission for reporting on the conference or for use on the Internet or other media.

 These Rules are issued in English.

-The registration of a submission for INPUT 2024 implies full acceptance of these Rules.
+The registration of a submission for INPUT 2026 implies full acceptance of these Rules.